 Based on the goal, the first thing is to analyze the world experience and achieving it in the chosen niche.

-All the needs of people are already satisfied.
+All the people needs are already satisfied.
 It is impossible to satisfy some new need.
-If we want something, then somehow, it’s terribly inefficient, but we do it.
+If we want something, then somehow, even if it’s terribly inefficient, but we get it.
 Hence the conclusion: people are already solving the problem that you want to solve for them.
-You can only offer faster, cheaper, more convenient, etc. way.
+You can only offer faster, cheaper, more convenient way.
 But why doesn’t anyone use this method?
-If you tried, why didn’t it work?
+If they tried, why didn’t it work?
 Or if it worked, due to what?
-Will this success be repeated in a new environment?
+Will this success could be repeated in a new environment?

 There are many of us in the world, and someone has already spent a huge amount of time and effort to develop experience in this area.
-Do not use it – really irrational.
+Ignore this knowledge is really irrational.

 Yes, you need it at this very moment.
-Creating a new tool, and then looking for an application for it, is not a wise plan.
+Creating a new tool, and then looking for a way to use it, is not a wise plan.

 The whole process of creating a product is marketing.
 Every solution, from integrating analytics and split testing systems to button layouts, is dictated by marketing.
 Everything is subordinated to it because this is the whole essence of creating a product - achieving a marketing goal.

-The technical project should include all the requirements of analytics and marketing.
-The main question that this document answers is how exactly will the service attract an audience?
+The technical specifications should also include all the analytics and marketing requirements.
+The main question that this document answers is how exactly will the product attract an audience?

 Detailed product description that will be used by analysts, designers, programmers and testers.
-All team members should have a complete understanding of the service on the basis of this document that it is formed.
+All team members should have a complete understanding of the service on the basis of this document.

-It describes use cases (how a user logs in to the application, how delete an account, what filters can be used when sorting content, whether external devices should be supported), screen structure (located elements, navigation between sections of the application), technical requirements (minimum supported version of operating systems, requirements for horizontal orientation and work on tablets), server requirements (data protection, ensuring the required load, etc.) and many other factors.
+It describes use cases (how a user logs in to the app, how to delete an account, what filters can be used when sorting content, whether external devices should be supported), screen structure (located elements, navigation between sections of the app), hard technical requirements (minimum supported version of operating systems, requirements for horizontal orientation and workability on tablets), server requirements (data protection, ensuring the required load, etc.) and many other factors.

-Creating an analytical report, marketing plan and technical task is a key stage in product development.
-All participants should have a common understanding of market goals and how to achieve them.
+Creating an analytical report, marketing plan and technical specifications is a key stage in product development.
+All project members should have a common understanding of market goals and how to achieve them.

 UI - appearance, and UX - functionality - integral parts of a single unit.
 Design, like all other blocks, should work.
-A good design is not noticed when using it, everything is very convenient and intuitive.
+A good design is not noticed when using it, but you feel that everything is very convenient and intuitive.
 It causes aesthetic pleasure and a sense of integrity.